gwkokab/gwkokab/README.md

 ## Requirements

-Jaxtro requires Python 3.10 or higher.
+GWKokab requires Python 3.10 or higher.
 It also requires the following packages:

 ```bash
 configargparse